Grounder characters on The 100. Note that only spoilers from season 3 are hidden.

 - Little Miss Badass: She's fairly young (either a preteen or a young teenager) and is introduced to Bellamy and company when she gets the drop on Eligius mooks and disposes of them easily.

 - Living Emotional Crutch: To Clarke, who loses it if she's in danger.
-Justified — Madi was her only companion on a barren Earth for five years.
+Justified — Madi was her only companion on a barren Earth for nearly six years.

 - Parents in Distress: Is more than willing to murder scores of enemies to get her adoptive mommy back.

 - Plucky Girl: She's surprisingly well-adjusted and takes everything that happens like a champ.
 Before we meet her, she was forced to hide under the floor to hide being found out as a Nightblood, saw everyone she ever knew die of radiation poisoning, and then survived two months alone after Praimfaya before being found by Clarke.
 This doesn't even cover the traumas we see her endure on the show.
 The only thing that she doesn't handle like this is when she thinks Clarke is dead.

 - Roaring Rampage of Revenge: Seems to be going on this after Clarke's death to avenge her, especially thanks to Sheidheda's influence.

 - Played by: Dakota Daulby, Lola Flanery (while possessing Madi), JR Bourne (while possessing Russell Lightbourne's body)

 One of the past Commanders, given the title Sheidheda because of his evil and the dark history of his reign.
 Although he has been long dead, his mind remains in the Flame, and has been using it to convince Commanders to be just like him.
 He was the Commander during Indra's childhood.